andrechalom/laravel-multiselect/README.md

 $ composer require andrechalom/laravel-multiselect
 ```

-### Service Provider & Facade (Optional on Laravel 5.5)
+### Service Provider & Facade

 Register provider and facade on your config/app.php file.
+This is necessary for Laravel 5.4, but optional for >= 5.5.

 ```php
 'providers' => [